ChriskenM/E-Commerce-analysis-web-app/README.md

 <h4> Overview </h4>

-The E-Commerce Analytics Web App is a comprehensive dashboard that provides businesses with actionable insights into their online sales, customer demographics, and website traffic.
+The E-Commerce Analytics Web App is a comprehensive dashboard that provides businesses with actionable insights into their online sales.
+Has a Prediction page which uses simple **ML** algorithms to offer useful predictive insights to help in business decision making.
 Built using modern web technologies, this project aims to help e-commerce businesses optimize their strategies and improve customer engagement.

 <h4> Features: </h4>

-Dashboard: Visualize sales performance, customer behavior, and website traffic statistics.
+- Dashboard: Visualize sales performance, customer behavior, and website traffic statistics.
-Predictions: Utilize predictive analytics to forecast future trends and identify potential opportunities.
+- Predictions: Utilize predictive analytics to forecast future trends and identify potential opportunities.
-User Profile: Manage user accounts and access control for secure data handling.
-Data Handling: Efficiently handle large datasets, including CSV file uploads and database integration.
+- Data Handling: Efficiently handle large datasets, including CSV file uploads and database integration.

-Installation
+- Installation
   Clone the repository:

-bash
+- bash
   Copy code
   git clone
-Navigate to the project directory:
+- Navigate to the project directory:

-bash
-Copy code
 cd E-Commerce-Analysis-Web-App

-Install dependencies for frontend and backend:
+- Install dependencies for frontend and backend: npm install

-bash
-Copy code
-npm install
-Usage
+- Usage
-Start the backend server:
+- Start the backend server:

-bash
-Copy code
+- remember to create a environment file linking to your database.

-npm run server
+npm run dev

-Start the frontend development server:
+- Start the frontend development server:

-bash
-Copy code
-npm start
+npm run dev

-Access the web app in your browser.
+- Access the web app in your browser.

 <h4> Technologies Used: </h4>